-A water softener removes minerals like magnesium and calcium, minerals commonly found in water that lead to “hard water.”
+It’s designed to eliminate magnesium and calcium, minerals commonly found in water that lead to “hard water.”
 The term hard water refers to the fact that it is high in mineral content.

 What’s Wrong With Hard Water?

 The problem with hard water and too many minerals suspended in the fluid traveling through your home’s pipes is that positively charged magnesium and calcium bond with other metals that have a negative charge.
-That’s why you will see buildup on a kitchen sink faucet or a showerhead.
+That’s why you will see buildup on a kitchen sink faucet or a shower head.

 Damage to Appliances

 Water deposit buildups also affect appliances, such as dishwashers and coffee makers.
-Sometimes, customers contact us complaining that their skin feels dry or irritated and they can’t seem to get their hair clean enough because of hard water.
+Sometimes, customers contact us complaining that their skin feels dry or irritated, and they can’t seem to get their hair clean enough because of hard water.